 This is optional, but you’d be surprised how well people respond to deadlines.
 Don’t make it too far in the future, otherwise they’ll forget.
-The end of the week, or a few days’ time, is fine.
+The end of the week, or in a few days, is fine.
 Since you’re asking for something simple that will only take a couple of minutes of their time, giving them a deadline means they’re likely to just bang it out straight away so they can forget about it.
 Also, it probably goes without saying, but you shouldn’t be pushy with this.
 Something like, ‘I’d love it if you could get this to me by the end of the week, as I’m planning to update my testimonials page on Friday’ will do.

 Testimonials are an awesome way to boost your reputation, so I recommend getting a few up on your website as soon as possible.
 Don’t hang around umming and ahhing about whether the time is right.
 Just do it.
 It’s unlikely your client will say no if you follow the guidelines above, and — bonus points — having someone tell you nice things about you makes you feel good.